Your Airline Will See You Now

 Public opinion of airlines is at an all-time low.
 Every day seems to bring a new story of passenger misfortune.
 To prove that it’s still customer-focused, Delta Air Lines is piloting a new program it says will speed things up when you drop off your bag at the airport.
 Instead of waiting in a typical bag check line, customers at Minneapolis-St. Paul International Airport will soon be able to self-check their bags at special kiosks, one of which will include facial recognition technology.
 When a passenger swipes their passport at that kiosk, a camera will scan their face to confirm their identity.

 The airline says the program facilitates convenience, but Jennifer Lynch, senior staff attorney at the Electronic Frontier Foundation, warns of a slippery slope: At what point does consumer-friendly facial recognition technology turn into airport surveillance?
 She joins Ira to discuss the good and the bad of Delta’s new facial recognition pilot program.

-Jennifer Lynch is Senior Staff Attorney at the Electronic Frontier Foundation in San Francisco, California.
+Jennifer Lynch is the Surveillance Litigation Director at the Electronic Frontier Foundation.